• Skip to main content

 Jump to Recipe

-Local style eats, this plate lunch is filled with Kalua pork, macaroni salad and lomi lomi salmon.
+Local style eats, this Hawaiian Plate Lunch is filled with smoky Kalua pork, creamy macaroni salad and cooked white rice.

 I really should have plated this in a styrofoam plate or take-out container.
 Because that's how I've always had it, usually at a local Hawaiian spot or at someone's luau.